kanzash/kanzash/README.md

 - ⚡ Fun fact: ...
 -->

 Sometimes, I code.
 I've worked extensively with C, Java, Python, JavaScript and TypeScript.
 I'm always learning; currently focusing on learning React, Ruby and a little bit of GKE.
-So many project ideas but so little time :)